aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/docsaveoptions/alwayscompressmetafiles/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 50
+weight: 20
 url: /net/aspose.words.saving/docsaveoptions/alwayscompressmetafiles/
 ---
 ## DocSaveOptions.AlwaysCompressMetafiles property

 When `false`, small metafiles are not compressed for performance reason.
-Default value is true, all metafiles are compressed regardless of its size.
+Default value is **true**, all metafiles are compressed regardless of its size.

 ```csharp
 public bool AlwaysCompressMetafiles { get; set; }